Accounts Receivable Factoring

 • You will need to have the factoring company make payments directly to the IRS.

 Factoring will affect the way you report your business taxes.
+With the IRS's focus on reducing taxpayer compliance burden, understanding the nuances of tax implications becomes even more crucial.
 It is important to understand all the tax implications before signing a factoring agreement.

 New Call-to-action